yacosta738/yacosta738.github.io/src/pages/blog/i-the-interface-segregation-principle.md

 ---
-title: "[I] The Interface Segregation Principle"
+title: '[I] The Interface Segregation Principle'
 description: This article explains the Interface Segregation Principle (ISP), a SOLID design principle.
 ISP says that a class should only implement the methods it needs.
 The article gives an example of a bad practice that violates